bedsongultom/itvrach/README.md

 # itvrach
-ITVRACH is the application about POS(Point of Sale) based on native java programming which could to install on android smart-phone. this application contains information about price list, transaction, shipping, payment etc.
+ITVRACH is the application about POS(Point of Sale) based on native java programming which could to install on android smart-phone. this application contains about information of price list, transaction, shipping, payment etc.